Sheffield Wednesday's Gary Madine denies nightclub attack

 Prosecutors at Leeds Crown Court allege Mr Hall is one of two men assaulted by the footballer in separate unprovoked attacks within a few weeks in 2012.

-Mr Madine, who has a previous assault conviction, denies the charges.'Not a clue'
+Mr Madine, who has a previous assault conviction, denies the charges.

 The striker was arrested after Mr Hall was attacked in the Viper Room on 11 March last year and was left with a shattered eye socket and cheekbone.

 Mr Hall picked out Mr Madine while still in the bar but, weeks later, told police he had identified the wrong person.

 Mr Madine told the jury he had been talking to Mr Hall in the toilets of the club and saw him being hit after they had both left the room.

 But, asked whether it was him who hit Mr Hall, Mr Madine said: "Definitely not.
 I do not have a clue who it was."

 Mr Hall has told the jury how Mr Madine asked him in the toilet: "Wednesday or United?"

 But in the witness box, the Gateshead-born footballer said he did not remember the conversation.

 He told the jury: "I do not think I would have asked that.
 I am neither.
 I just work for them.
 I'm a Newcastle fan."

 Asked about a separate incident four weeks earlier, Mr Madine admitted he punched Sheffield Wednesday fan Daniel Beresford in the Paris Bar, also in Sheffield city centre.